Joseph Burke, President: Second Term. 2015 - 2018.

 Paul Emerson, Board Member: First Term 2017-2020.

 Meridian welcomes out newest member, Mr. Paul Emerson, who brings to the board experience in institutional finance and the Texas legislature.
-Mr. Emerson joined the County Information Project in April 2006 as a state financial analyst.
+Mr. Emerson joined the Texas Association of Counties in April 2006 as a state financial analyst.
 Before that he served as chief of staff for State Representative Sylvester Turner; a budget analyst for the Senate Finance Committee under both chairmen, the late former Senator Teel Bivins and Senator Rodney Ellis; and worked as a policy analyst for Senator Ellis.